karunmatthew/IntentClassifier/IntentClassification/README.md

     ```
     Before training the rasa model, ensure that the rasa custom components folder path is added to the PYTHONPATH environment variable
     $export PYTHONPATH=${PATH_TO_PROJECT}/IntentClassification/rasa_custom/:$PYTHONPATH

+    Remember to activate the virtual environment in the Intent Classification folder
+    $ source venv/bin/activate

     Train the rasa model by typing in the following command at the project context root folder
     $ rasa train